OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/scenarios/SDSCreateProfile.md

 #### Upload files:

-A tool like AzCopy or [Storage Explorer](http://storageexplorer.com/) can be used to upload the file to the storage location.
+A tool like AzCopy or [Storage Explorer](http://storageexplorer.com/) can be used to upload the files to the storage location.
 The URL can also be used to upload files programatically using [Azure storage SDKs](https://github.com/search?q=org%3AAzure+azure-storage).
+The files should be the same format as required by the School Data Sync Website.

 This documentation uses AzCopy to upload the file.